All Products

 Document Center

-Search index columns support the following data types: BOOLEAN, BYTE, SHORT, INT, LONG, FLOAT, DOUBLE, STRING, CHAR, BINARY, TIMESTAMP, and JSON.
+Search index columns support these data types: BOOLEAN, BYTE, SHORT, INT, LONG, FLOAT, DOUBLE, STRING, CHAR, BINARY, TIMESTAMP, and JSON.

 Important

-By default, you can create only one search index for a wide table.
-To create multiple search indexes, see Multiple search indexes for a single table (public preview).
+By default, each wide table supports one search index.
+To create multiple search indexes on the same table, see Multiple search indexes for a single table (Public Preview).

 Search indexes do not support multiple versions for data in index key columns.